 The SA has been widely used in Mexico as an investment vehicle.
 It has a capital stock divided into shares, where the shareholders' liability is generally limited to the full payment of their capital contributions.
-The capital stock must be incorporated with a minimum of two shareholders (either corporations or individuals) and a limited minimum aggregate capital contribution, which is represented businesses, its shareholders may not have any equity participation in any other Mexican entity that allows them to control such entity, and the corporation's annual total income shall not exceed the equivalent to approximately \$6.3 million Pesos (approximately \$314,630.00 Dollars, as of September 2022).
+The capital stock must be incorporated with a businesses, its shareholders may not have any equity participation in any other Mexican entity that allows them to control such entity, and the corporation's annual total income shall not exceed the equivalent to approximately \$7 million Pesos (approximately \$134,500.00 Dollars, as of August 2024).